- Python Basics

 like shown in the snapshot given below:

-As shown in the above snapshot, type the name of program say codescracker.py and press ENTER
+As shown in the above snapshot, type the name of the program, say, codescracker.py, and press the ENTER key.
+Now your Python source code is saved.
+Step 4 is outlined below.

-Python IDLE Setup - Step No.4
+Python IDLE Setup, Step No. 4

 print("Printing \"codescracker.com\" 10 times\n") for i in range(10): print("codescracker.com")

-Now you're able to execute a Python code directly using Python IDLE.
+Now you're able to execute Python code directly using Python IDLE.
 Therefore either you can proceed with it only, or follow the next direction to execute Python code using one of the famous Python IDE named PyCharm.

-Execute Python Program using PyCharm
+Execute a Python program using the PyCharm IDE

-Click on New Project.
-Here is the new opened windows:
+Click on "New Project."
+Here is the newly opened window:

-code again.
+As shown above, enter the name codescracker.py and press the ENTER key.
+The file is now created.Now type your Python code again.
 Here is the snapshot after typing the Python code:

 « Previous Tutorial Next Tutorial »